 |The newly completed 'La Rochelle', 1903|

 In 1901 Bowdoin purchased an in-town shorefront lot on West Street, and commissioned a cottage from architects Andrews, Jacques & Rantoul.
-Completed in 1903, the house , curiously urban in that way of houses in grand resorts---were it not for the ocean behind it, one could imagine this house in Kalorama---was a blend of French Renaissance & Georgian, built of brick and Indiana limestone.
+Completed in 1903, the house , curiously urban in that way of houses in grand resorts---were it not for the ocean behind it, one could imagine this house in Kalorama---was a surprisingly harmonious blend of French Renaissance & English Georgian, of brick trimmed with Indiana limestone.
 Large (Some 35 rooms on four levels) but not vast, elegant but not opulent, it was the first major brick house in a resort hitherto filled mostly with massive stone, shingle and stucco cottages.
 The new cottage was called 'La Rochelle' after the Bowdoin family's ancestral town in France.

 |First floor and grounds plan|